ZandileTshabalala20/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-This project is mandatory in school projects
+#!/bin/bash
+this is information on the scripts in this directory